Implementation of a Global Minimum Tax Rate

 GloBE income or loss

-Under Chapter 3, the amount of GloBE Income or Loss of a Constituent Entity is determined by taking the Financial Accounting Net Income or Loss for the Constituent Entity for the Fiscal Year as defined in the OECD rules with certain specified adjustments to better align accounting profit to tax profit.
+Under Chapter 3, the amount of GloBE Income or Loss of a Constituent Entity is determined by taking the Financial Accounting Net Income or Loss for the CE for the Fiscal Year as defined in the OECD rules with certain specified adjustments to better align accounting profit to tax profit.
 Your Integra advisor will be able to provide more details.
-GloBE Income or Loss is then allocated between a Permanent Establishment and Main Entity or to owners of a Flow-through Entity in accordance with local tax treatment.
+Where relevant, GloBE Income or Loss is then allocated between a Permanent Establishment and Main Entity or to owners of a Flow-through Entity in accordance with local tax treatment.
 This method potentially makes the identification of tax income for this global tax purpose different than the identification of tax income for domestic tax purposes.
 This mismatch is likely to create opportunities for discussion between the clients and the Integra accounting and tax advisors.
 There are many known differences between revenue and expense recognition for tax and accounting and now we have a third measurement system to reconcile with.
 The OECD GloBE measurement system.

 Step 3